-the new building, the shul welcomed a Sephardi minyan into the community as an integral part of EAYC.
-This nusach Yerushalmi minyan had started some years previously as a Friday night event only, but then became a regular A midweek daily morning and
+Not long after the move into the new building, the shul welcomed a Sephardi minyan into the community as an integral part of EAYC.
+This nusach Yerushalmi minyan had started some years previously as a Friday night event only, but then became a regular made for women as well.
+This minyan continues to expand, with 40 men and 15 women attending on a normal Shabbat, and on Yamim Noraim tefilla takes place in the Jacqueline Donoff Hall, with up to 70 men and 50 women.
+A midweek daily morning and

 Shabbat minyan with the appointment of Rabbi Doniel Karp as its spiritual leader.
-In 2011, with Rabbi Lieberman's encouragement, the minyan took up residence on EAYC premises, initially in the Leo Herszaft Library and eventually moving to the Bet Hamedrash Heichal Moshe as numbers grew and provision was Not long after the move into made for women as well.
-This minyan continues to expand, with 40 men and 15 women attending on a normal Shabbat, on Yamim Noraim and tefilla takes place in the Jacqueline Donoff Hall, with up to 70 men and 50 women.
+In 2011, with Rabbi Lieberman's encouragement, the minyan took up residence on EAYC premises, initially in the Leo Herszaft Library and eventually moving to the Bet Hamedrash Heichal Moshe as numbers grew and provision was minyan continues to expand, with 40 men and 15 women attending on a normal Shabbat, on Yamim Noraim and tefilla takes place in the Jacqueline Donoff Hall, with up to 70 men and 50 women.